YanZhang-zy/CoA/README.md

 ##  :book: Data Preparation

-1. Download the haze dataset from websites or papers.
+Step 1.
+Download the haze dataset from websites or papers.
-2. Make sure the file structure is consistent with the following:
+Step 2.
+Make sure the file structure is consistent with the following:

 ```
 dataset/